ritvaj/Bank-Ledger-Integrity-Fraud-Signal-Analysis/README.md

 ## 💡 Why This Project?

 Most fraud-detection research focuses on machine learning models.
-But real-world fintech teams rely heavily on **behavioral rules, dynamic thresholds, and interpretable signals** — because they are fast, cheap, transparent, and easy to update when fraudsters adapt.
+But real-world fintech teams rely heavily on **behavioral rules, dynamic thresholds, and interpretable signals** — because they are fast, affordable, transparent, and easy to update when fraudsters adapt.

 This project frames the problem like a business analyst at a fintech company: